sous-chefs/postgresql/README.md

   `"#{node['postgresql']['data_dir']/server.key"` and must not have a passphrase.
 Both files must be readable by the postgres user, and the key should be readable to _only_ the postgres user.

 * `node['postgresql']['ssl_renegotiation_limit']` - the limit on the amount of
   data can be transferred in an SSL session before it is renegotiated and new keys are exchanged.
 Session renegotiation reduces the risk of cryptanalysis on the channel at the cost of performance.
 Defaults to 512MB.

   **Note:**

   Some SSL libraries shipped prior to November 2009 are insecure when using SSL renegotiation due to a vulnerability in the protocol.
 In response to the vulnerability, some vendors shipped SSL libraries incapable of renegotiation as a stop-gap measure.
 If using either a vulnerable or crippled library, SSL renegotiation should be disabled.

 * `node['postgresql']['ssl_ciphers']` - An OpenSSL-style [cipher list](http://www.openssl.org/docs/apps/ciphers.html)
   of allowed SSL ciphers.
-Defaults to '!aNULL:!eNULL:!LOW:!EXPORT:!MD5:ALL'
+Defaults to `!aNULL:!eNULL:!LOW:!EXPORT:!MD5:ALL`

-## Tunability
+## Resource Tuning

 A number of attributes have been exposed for tuning the postgres installation.
 The three most important are: